 In addition to measures of word overlap, the second experiment of this study seeks to control for several single word norms which measure information pertaining to individual words.
 These norms provide researchers with information about various “neighborhoods” of concept information.
 Broadly speaking, the single word norms examined in this study can be separated into one of three categories.
 Base values refer to norms which capture information based on a word’s structure.
 These include part of speech (POS), word frequency, and the number of syllables, morphemes, and phonemes that comprise a word.
 Rated values refer to age of acquisition (AOA), concreteness, imageability, valence, and familiarity.
 The finally, norms that provide information about the connections a word shares with others based on context will be examined.
 This group of single word norms includes orthographic neighborhood, phonographic neighborhood, cue and target set sizes, and cosine and feature set sizes.

-First, this study seeks to investigate the impact of base word norms.
+First, the second study seeks to investigate the impact of base word norms.
 Chief amongst these is word frequency.
 Several sets of norms exist for measuring the frequency with which words occur in language, and it is important to determine which of these offers the best representation of everyday language.
-One of the oldest and most commonly used collections of these norms are the Kučera & Francis, (1967) frequency norms.
+One of the oldest and most commonly used collections of these norms are the Kučera and Francis (1967) frequency norms.
 These norms consist of a set of frequency values for English words, which were generated by analyzing books, magazines, and newspapers.
 However, the validity of using these norms has been questioned on factors such as the properties of the sources analyzed, the size of the corpus, and the overall age of these norms.
 First, these norms were created solely from the analysis of written text.
 It is important to keep in mind that stylistically, writing tends to be more formal than everyday language and as a result, it may not be the approximation of it (Brysbaert & New, 2009).
 Additionally, these norms were generated fifty years ago, meaning that these norms may not accurately reflect the current state of the English language.
-As such, the Kučera & Francis, (1967) norms, while popular, may not be the best choice for researchers interested in gauging the effects of word frequency.
+As such, the Kučera and Francis (1967) norms, while popular, may not be the best choice for researchers interested in gauging the effects of word frequency.

-Several viable alternatives to the Kučera & Francis, (1967) frequency norms now exits.
+Several viable alternatives to the Kučera and Francis (1967) frequency norms now exits.
 One popular method is to use frequency norms obtained from the HAL corpus, which consist of approximately 131 million words (Burgess & Lund, 1997; Lund & Burgess, 1996).
-Other collections of frequency norms include CELEX (Baayen et al., 1995) which is based on written text, the Zeno frequency norms (Zeno et al., 1995) created from American children’s textbooks, and Google Book’s collection of word frequencies derived from 131 billion words which were taken from books published in the United States (see Brysbaert et al. (2011) for an overview and comparison of these norms) The present study uses data taken from the SUBTLEX project (Brysbaert & New, 2009), which is a collection of frequency norms derived from a corpus of approximately 51 million words.
+Other collections of frequency norms include CELEX (Baayen et al., 1995) which is based on written text, the Zeno frequency norms (Zeno et al., 1995) created from American children’s textbooks, and Google Book’s collection of word frequencies derived from 131 billion words which were taken from books published in the United States (see Brysbaert et al. (2011) for an overview and comparison of these norms).
+The present study uses data taken from the SUBTLEX project (Brysbaert & New, 2009), which is a collection of frequency norms derived from a corpus of approximately 51 million words.
 This corpus was created from movie and television subtitles.
 SUBTLEX norms are thought to better approximate everyday language, as lines from movies and television tend to be more reflective of everyday speech than writing samples.
 Additionally, the larger size of the SUBTLEX corpus contributes to validity of these norms when compared the KF frequency norms.